I’m sure you’ve heard this before:

 Here’s the deal.
 When you start reading in Spanish, there are several reasons to make it a habit.
 First, it may be pretty hard and discouraging at the beginning to read in a foreign language.
 But you will see that as time goes by, it gets easier and easier.

-However, if you don’t keep going, you’ll never go through that difficult phase and it will always remain hard.
-Therefore, when you start, you better read just one page a day (yes, just one!) for four weeks straight.
+However, if you don’t keep going, you’ll never go through that difficult phase and it’ll always remain hard.
+Therefore, when you start, you’d better read just one page a day (yes, just one!) for four weeks straight.
 This is so much better than an irregular reading schedule, plus it’s much easier to commit to.

-Once you have your routine well established and it has become automatic, then you can move on to read two pages a day (or more) if you want.
+Once you have your routine well established and it’s become automatic, then you can move on to reading two pages a day (or more) if you want.

 3. Read right before going to bed

-Now por supesto (of course), I am not promising that if you read one page of a Spanish reader tonight before going to bed, you’ll wake up tomorrow speaking Spanish (how cool that would be though?).
+Now por supesto (of course), I’m not promising that if you read one page of a Spanish reader tonight before going to bed, you’ll wake up tomorrow speaking Spanish (how cool that would be, though?).
 Nonetheless, doing your Spanish reading practice just before sleeping will absolutely help your brain integrate the information much better.

 4. Write down all the new vocabulary

-If you read a page a day, you will most likely look up the meaning of at least 2-5 words (depending on your level).
+If you read a page a day, you’ll most likely look up the meaning of at least two through five words (depending on your level).
 Therefore, keep a vocabulary notepad nearby when you read.
 Every time you come across a new word, write it down (even if the translation is already available in the reader itself).

 This way, every day you’ll expand your vocabulary by several words.
-If you are anything like me, it will certainly please you to see your vocabulary notepad fill up as you learn more words to express yourself in Spanish.
+If you’re anything like me, it’ll certainly please you to see your vocabulary notepad fill up as you learn more words to express yourself in Spanish.